Tabs of the United States Army: Advisor

-SETAF
+SETAF-AF

-The U.S. Army Southern European Task Force, Africa SSI incorporates a scroll style tab as part of the unit's SSI.
-The maroon colored tab incorporates the letters "SETAF" representing the name of the unit and was originally approved by the U.S. Army's Institute of Heraldry in 1955.
-The SETAF SSI tab was changed to the airborne tab in 2001 but was reverted to the SETAF tab in 2008.
-As a result of the re-designation of the U.S. Army Africa/Southern European Task Force to the U.S. Army Southern European Task Force, Africa in 2021, the heraldry of the SETAF SSI and tab were updated to reflect this change.
+The Southern European Task Force, Africa (SETAF–AF) SSI incorporates a scroll–style tab at the top and a bar–style tab at the bottom of the unit's SSI.
+The maroon colored top tab incorporates the letters "SETAF" representing the name of the unit and was originally approved by the U.S. Army's Institute of Heraldry in 1955.
+The SETAF-AF SSI's top tab was changed to the airborne tab in 2001 but was reverted to the SETAF tab in 2008.
+As a result of the re-designation of the U.S. Army Africa/Southern European Task Force to the Southern European Task Force, Africa in 2021, the heraldry of the SETAF SSI and tabs were updated to reflect this change.
+In November 2024, a red bar–style tab was added to the bottom of the SSI with the word "AFRICA" embroidered in gold, matching the colors of the SSI's top tab.

 Combined Division

 On 29 December 2015, the U.S. Army approved the wear of a black tab by soldiers assigned to Headquarters, 2nd Infantry Division (ID).
 This black tab, worn immediately above the 2nd ID's SSI, is embroidered with white English and Korean letters spelling out the words "Combined Division."
 The tab is used to signify the joint nature of the new combined headquarters made up of units from the U.S. Army's 2nd ID and the Republic of Korea Army's (ROKA) 8th ID, established on 3 June 2015.
-The tab may only be worn by U.S. Army 2nd ID and ROKA 8th ID headquarters soldiers while serving within the geographical boundaries and territorial waters of the Republic of Korea.
+The tab may be worn only by U.S. Army 2nd ID and ROKA 8th ID headquarters soldiers while serving within the geographical boundaries and territorial waters of the Republic of Korea.
 The Korean letters 연합사단 are pronounced [Yeon-hap-sa-dan].

+OPFOR

+The U.S. Army's 7th Army Training Command's 1st Battalion, 4th Infantry Regiment is the Opposing Force (OPFOR) at the Joint Multinational Readiness Center in Hohenfels, Bavaria, Germany To help distinguish 1-4 Infantry's OPFOR soldiers from those training, these soldiers wear a unique all-black U.S. Army style uniform with the 7th Army Training Command SSI and a red fabric rectangular tab below it bordered with yellow stitching with the letters "OPFOR" centered on the tab in yellow stitching.